A pessimistic estimate of the time required for an eye to evolve

 Also, significantly, because development of the retina is dependent on the nascent lens – i.e. the lens is not a later addition to the retina – it further indicates that Nilsson & Pelger’s model of eye evolution is not applicable to the vertebrate eye.

 Finally, note that here I have considered only the lens.
-Similar genetic and biochemical implications apply to every part of the eye's structure.
+Comparable genetic and biochemical implications apply to every part of the eye's structure.

 2. The time required for an eye to evolve